 Toys, especially those filled with catnip, are hard to wash without ruining them.
 These will need to be replaced often to prevent allergen build-up.

 Even your cat’s litter box will be a hotbed for dander and other allergens.
 It’s best to empty and sanitize your litter box once per week.
 Try to avoid dusty litters that will carry dander around your home.
-Look for dust-free natural litter, instead.
+Look for dust-free natural litter or a silica litter instead.